F-1 student visa proof of funds

 Additionally, it is important that all of your documents are original, in English (or an official translation attached), and official.
 Your bank statement and documents should be on bank letterhead with the name of the account holder, account number, and the total amount of funds indicated on the forms.

-If you are planning to study in the US but do not have sufficient personal funds yourself, you can have a sponsor support you instead.
-Many international students have a sponsor, such as a family member, to help cover their educational expenses.
-Sponsors can be located inside or outside the US.
+If you are planning to study in the U.S. but do not have sufficient personal funds yourself, many international students rely on a financial sponsor, such as a family member or an entity, to provide financial support instead.
+Many international students have a financial sponsor, such as a family member, to help cover their educational expenses.
+Sponsors can be located inside or outside the U.S.

 There are a lot of available scholarships that are designed specifically for international students.
 You can search for the latest listings of international scholarships.